 If you believe your injuries are serious and want to file a lawsuit against the other driver in the state of New York, contact a car accident attorney immediately.
 They can help you determine if your injury meets the conditions under state law and get your case in motion.

-What Are the Deadlines for Filing a No-Fault Claim After a Car Accident?
+Deadlines for Filing a No-Fault Claim After a Car Accident

 If you want to have your medical bills and lost wages paid by no-fault insurance, you must file a no-fault claim within 30 days of the accident.
 Otherwise, any benefits are denied, and the costs are your responsibility.

-The New York State statute of limitations for filing a lawsuit is three years in most car accident cases.
+The New York State statute of limitations for filing a lawsuit against a negligent driver is three years in most car accident cases.
 If the accident involved any municipal, state, or federal entity, you have 90 days to file.

 Work With a New York State Car Accident Attorney